-I went back and read your first letter and remember now that you are playing against teams that have All Stars on them and that are older, and that your assistant coach wants you to Push Up and play a lot of Forwards.
+I understand that you are playing against teams that have All Stars on them and that are older, and that you have an average Rec team with some weak, unmotivated, unaggressive, and slow players.

 Have you been Pushing Up your FB's?
 If you do, you will get killed against older, faster teams.
 The only chance a weaker team has is to play a conservative defense.
 Your Forwards won't be able to score much against older, better players, but their Forwards will kill your defenders.